Byfield ~ Waterpark ~ Stony Creek

 Upper Stony Creek

 Upper Stony is 12 kms of dirt from Byfield Road.
 It is a popular swimming hole and has good day use and camping facilities.
 The road varies from slightly awful to apocalyptic due to the high rate of tourist traffic, coupled with heavy logging trucks.
 The road can flood quickly after heavy rains at the creek itself and the many floodway crossings along the road.
 Dogs are not allowed.
 The fire roads and access trails are suitable for exploring on a mountain bike.
 Byfield township is about 25 minutes away.

 All the above camping info is provided as a guide only.
 Things change from time to time and it’s always best to get current local knowledge.
 Byfield Store is the focal point in the area, so if you have any questions, I’m sure they will be able to help you out.

-Finally, if you intend to camp at any of the National Park camping areas listed above, a camping permit is required.
-These can be obtained online at the Queensland Department of National Parks, Sport and Racing website.
+Finally, if you intend to camp at any of the National Park camping areas listed above, you will need a camping permit from the Queensland Department of National Parks, Sport and Racing website.
 The local store issues camping permits as well.

 If you enjoy this type of article, you can find more on the Central Queensland Places page.
 Feel free to leave any related comments at the end of this page.

 Andrew loves history.
 And geography.
 And coding.
 And dogs.
 That’s pretty much it.
 And cycling.
 OK, now that’s pretty much it.
 Oops, forgot the grandkids.
 They’re pretty cool too.